pwong09/affirmations-cookie/README.md

 # affirmations-cookie
-a quick browser generator
+a browser generator

-when a user navigates to the browser,
+when a user navigates to the browser:
-onload - generate a random affirmation
+onclick - generate a random affirmation
-the affirmation message appears on the screen - in cute graphic? inside an opened fortune cookie?
+the affirmation message appears on the screen

-when the user clicks the button, affirm me
-grab antoher random affirmation
-the affrmation message on the screen changes to match the new affirmation

 # assets used
 kawaii fortune cookie image